What is Occupational Hazard Insurance?

 How Much Does Occupational Hazard Insurance Cost?

-Expect to pay more for an Occupational Hazard Insurance policy since you are working in a dangerous job and the insurance company takes a big risk in insuring you.
+Expect to pay more for an Occupational Hazard Insurance policy since you are working in a dangerous job and the insurance company takes a bigger risk in insuring you.
 Additionally, other factors affect your premium.
-They include your:

 • Age